-To note also is that on 7 April, the Secretary General of the Council of Europe, Marija Pejčinović Burić, has issued a toolkit for governments across Europe on respecting human rights, democracy and the rule of law during the COVID-19 crisis.
-The toolkit is designed to help ensure that measures taken by member states during the current crisis remain proportional to the threat posed by the spread of the virus and are limited in time.
-The toolkit covers four key areas amongst which 1) derogations from the European Convention on Human Rights in times of emergency and 2) respect for the rule of law and democratic principles in times of emergency, including limits on the scope and duration of emergency measures.
+Beginning of April 2020, the Council of Europe Secretary General also launched a new toolkit for governments across Europe to guarantee the respect of human rights, democracy and the rule of law during the COVID-19 crisis and to ensure that measures taken by member states during the current crisis remain proportional to the threat posed by the spread of the virus and are limited in time.
+The toolkit covers several areas including: 1) derogations from the European Convention on Human Rights in times of emergency, 2) Respect for the rule of law and democratic principles in times of emergency, including limits on the scope and duration of emergency measures and 3) Fundamental human rights standards including freedom of expression, privacy and data protection, protection of vulnerable groups from discrimination and the right to education.